 - Adventure sport (e.g., abseiling, white water rafting)

 - Crafting jewellery

 What percentage of 12–17 year-olds have ever tried cannabis?

-Two in every ten 12–17 year-olds have every tried cannabis.
+According to the 2017 Australian Secondary school students' survey, 17% of 12–17 year-olds have every tried cannabis.
 Adolescents often decide to try a drug because they believe that the majority of other teenagers are also using a drug and want to fit in with their peer group.
-For this reason, it is very important to stress that 80% of young people have not used cannabis.
+For this reason, it is very important to stress that 83% of young people have not used cannabis.

 Secondary teachers reviewed this and other activities from the Climate Schools: Psychostimulant & Cannabis Module, with 80% rating these activities as good or very good.
 This particular activity was among the most popular activities selected for implementation by teachers.

 The benefits of implementing individual activities from the Climate schools has not been examined.
 The benefits of implementing the entire 6 session Climate schools program has been supported by multiple research studies, see Climate Schools: Psychostimulant & Cannabis Module.